 Unfortunately, anxiety disorders are increasingly common.
 They are also treatable.
 If you’re ready to learn more about symptoms and diagnosing anxiety disorders, our team can help you immediately.

 A Better State believes in a different mental health and addiction treatment.
-We know that by uncovering and treating the root cause of mental health disorders and substance use, our clinic can help you and your loved ones thrive.
+We know that by uncovering and treating the root cause of mental health conditions and substance use, our clinic can help you and your loved ones thrive.
 Whether anxiety is connected to hormonal imbalances or unprocessed trauma, our team can diagnose and treat your anxiety.
 Our holistic partial hospitalization programs (PHPs) and intensive outpatient programs (IOPs) include:

 - Anxiety treatment